baxeno/artifactory-network-backup/README.md

 - Kernel cifs driver

 > :exclamation: Artifactory OSS is also technically supported but it does not support promotion.

 > :exclamation: When running Artifactory in docker you must volume mount backup directory to host.

 ## :vertical_traffic_light: Configuration parameters

-Create a configuration file called `live-cfg.sh` based on `template-cfg.sh`.
+:point_right: Create a configuration file called `live-cfg.sh` based on `template-cfg.sh`. :point_left:

 - **AD_USER** - Active Directory username for CIFS/SMB network share.
 - **AD_PW** - Active Directory password for CIFS/SMB network share.